No. 18 Baylor 27-14 win ends No. 4 Oklahoma 17-game streak

 Baylor fans stormed the field when they thought the game was over, but there had been a timeout, and 3 seconds remained.
 Pretty much all of Oklahoma’s team had left the field and it took several minutes to clear the field.

-After an extended discussion among the referees, and an irate Sooners coach Lincoln Riley, the defense returned to the field for the final snap.
+After an extended discussion among the referees, and an irate Riley, the Sooners had 11 players come back out for the final snap.
 That was a 32-yard field goal by Isaiah Hankins for scoring that could come into play in a Big 12 tiebreaker, and the fans then swarmed the field again.

+“It became a safety issue,” Riley said.
+“I know why Dave (Aranda) tried to kick field goal.
+I don’t agree with it.
+I still think above all else, there’s a a code of sportsmanship that I believe in, I wouldn’t have done it.
+But that’s his decision, that’s his football team.
+How the officials don’t give us, enforce a 15-yard penalty when you’ve probably got 5,000 people on the field is unbelievable to me.”

 Oklahoma freshman quarterback Caleb Williams, who had been so dynamic since leading a big comeback against Texas last month, threw two interceptions.
 Preseason AP All-America quarterback Spencer Rattler, who he had replaced as the starter, took over late in the third quarter.